zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/topology/topology.md

     - Lab: Environment Setup
     - Lab: Initialize Environment

-***Note:***  All the scripts for this lab are stored in the **`/u01/workshop/json`** folder and run as the **oracle** user.

 ## **STEP 0**: Sharding Overview & Architecture

-Oracle Sharding is a feature of Oracle Database that lets you automatically distribute and replicate data across a pool of Oracle databases that share no hardware or software.
+**Oracle Sharding** is a feature of Oracle Database that lets you automatically distribute and replicate data across a pool of Oracle databases that share no hardware or software.
 Oracle Sharding provides the best features and capabilities of mature RDBMS and NoSQL databases.

 ![](./images/arch.JPG " ")